Garden Lovers Club

 Butterfly-Bush

-This sun-loving shrub puts on a colorful display in mid-to-late summer with its pink flowery spikes that can be up to 15-inches long.
+The Butterfly Bush is a sun-loving shrub that puts on a colorful display in mid-to-late summer with its pink flowery spikes that can be up to 15-inches long.
 This shrub that may die back to the ground in the winter grows to be up to 7-feet tall and equally wide.
 When you see flowers fading, then remove them to encourage new growth, and it will keep blooming until after the first frost.

 Pink Lilac Bush